afombravo/2FAST2Q/README.md

 However, why these parameters?

 Base quality filtering using Q>=30 means there is a 0.01% chance of a given nucleotide being miss-sequenced.
-To assure alignment quality, the program filters out by default any reads that have nucleotides with a Q < 30.
+To assure alignment quality, the program filters out by default any reads that have nucleotides with Q < 30.

 Why the mismatch?